 you get to smile and say:

-“Exactly.
+“Exactly, that's the point.
 I chose to be better not bitter.
 And I’m just getting started.”

 REFERENCES